hmeiland/amlhpc/README.md

 Quite a bit of sbatch options are supported such as running multi-node MPI jobs with the option to set the amount of nodes to be used.
 Also array jobs are supported with the default `--array` option.

 Some additional options are introduced to support e.g. the data-handling methods available in AML.
-These are explaned here: [data.md].
+These are explaned in [data.md](data.md).
 ```
 (azureml_py38) azureuser@login-vm:~/cloudfiles/code/Users/username$ sbatch -p f16s --wrap="hostname"
 gifted_engine_yq801rygm2